 Zebras are “horses in pajamas” - they are both members of the Equidae family (known as equids)

 That's the WHY.
-But the HOW is super interesting, too
+But the HOW do they come together?

 So, say you are a zebra, happily eating in the grass.
 You hear a lion growl.
 What do you do?

 A world-renowned scientist named Dan Rubenstein studies zebra behavior.
 His team built an artificial lion built on a robot frame - he calls this the ROBO-LION.
 Using a remote, his team drives the Robo-lion into herds of African zebras to understand zebras’ evasive actions to a danger.
 He uses data from flying drones to create computer models to understand this behavior.

 What does the science say?
 Zebras are social, protective animals like us.
 As zebra herds run from the danger, they protect the young.
 At the first sight of danger, the young zebras start to gallop away, followed by the mother zebras to help guide them.
 Other members of the herd follow.
 The male parent zebras follow last.
 This approach maximizes the protection of the younger zebras.

 The young are protected by a tightly moving group and are safely kept furthest from the lions.

 Abuse happens when someone hurts us physically, bullies us, or touches us in a private place.
 Abuse is wrong because it is against the rules and it can cause harm to you or to others.

 What do you do if abused?
 (Hint: Think zebra)